LanreAkintayo/bloom/diagrams.md

 # 🏛️ System Architecture Diagrams

-This file contains the high-level architecture models for the decentralized escrow and dispute system.
+This file contains the high-level architecture models for the decentralized escrow and dispute system

 ---